lisposter/Minecraft-Toolbox/README.md

 This script will update your lwjgl.
 If your Minecraft got a black screen at launch, try this.

 ### mcl-gen.sh
 This script will generate a bash shell flavor minecraft launcher.
-It is sooooooo fasssssssssst and convenient.
+It is sooooooo fasssssssssst and convenient. "ssssssssssssssss...
+BOOOOOOOM!   :D"

 # MIT LICENSE
 Copyright (C) 2013 Leigh Zhu